sci-42ver/SICP/sicp_notes.md

+Thanks for your more detailed explanation using the more powerful Racket.
+I use MIT-Scheme same as the course.
+Someone also recommends using Clojure but I thought the most simple Scheme may teach more with the above introduction book.
+Here I add some notes about the above syntax for someone only using Scheme as me: 1. `precision` is one optional argument https://docs.racket-lang.org/guide/lambda.html#%28part._.Declaring_.Optional_.Arguments%29.
+2. parameterize https://docs.racket-lang.org/guide/parameterize.html and bf https://docs.racket-lang.org/math/bigfloat.html.

+Could you help clarifying some questions about your answer?
+Thanks in advance.
+1. Where is "since we want it to affect free variables only, and $x$ is bound" from?
+Your first 3 formulas are both renaming the bound variables $x$ and "$y$ does not occur free in $e$" cares about $t$ in $t/y$.

+2. What is exactly meaning of $\sum_z (e\{z/x\}\{t/y\})$ about a. $\{z/x\}$ first or $\{t/y\}$ first to be calculated. b. whether $\{z/x\}$ will make $t$ change like $t=2x\mapsto 2z$?
+IMHO if $\{z/x\}$ is first then the renaming did nothing by just thinking $x$ as $z$.
+If $\{t/y\}$ is first then "if $x$ occurs free" problem is still there.

+3. Does "Now, imagine having to deal with this intricate definition every time ...
+It's boring, tedious, error-prone" mean that it is tedious to iterate for all $e$ which may be complex because it may be long?

+Thanks for the detailed explanation.
+I can understand 2 now.
+For 1, for example assume $\sum_x e=x=y$.
+Then $\sum_x e\{t/y\}=t$ instead of $x=y$.
+I can't understand why "We want $e\{t/x\}$ to be unaffected by renaming bound variables in $e$".
+Could you tell me why the demand is reasonable here?
+For 3, I am also reading SICP as the intro book so I know little about lambda calculus.
+From "makes the proof cluttered" I think I understand why people avoid doing that renaming explicitly.

+4. Ensure Objective in each course is achieved after learning the 2 books (SICP, SDF)
+5. We [need to read the footnotes](https://www.reddit.com/r/GradSchool/comments/1gf2td/comment/cajrgmj/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) which is posted by one Mod of r/academia.

+Is it easy to implement in Scheme?
+Googling "streams of decimal digits" recommends one post about c++ https://stackoverflow.com/a/13186757/21294350 saying we need to multiply 10^k and then floor -> divide by 10^k for precision k.
+But "multiply 10^k" may cause overflow.
+I think it is wrong. https://stackoverflow.com/a/34095030/21294350 uses `std::setprecision`.
+For scheme, https://stackoverflow.com/a/5208049/21294350 may work (I didn't dig into it which has many syntaxes absent from SICP up to chapter 1 because learning SICP is not to learn Scheme).
 # projects recommended by [course_note] to be done.
 > Examples include an event-driven object-oriented simulation game, a conversational program that uses rules and pattern matching, symbolic algebra of polynomials and rational functions, interpreters for various languages, and a compiler with register optimization.
 I skipped [Problem Sets](https://github.com/abrantesasf/sicp-abrantes-study-guide?tab=readme-ov-file), Exam, homework and Quizzes because IMHO those numerous exercises in the book is enough and most of courses pay more attention for projects when grading.
 Also